lindleyw/autonav/readme.txt

 * Wordpress 2.9: If you select a thumbnail in a page's edit screen, that thumbnail will pre-empt the "choose the first attached image" logic, although specifying a subpage_thumb custom field still has priority.

+= 1.1.8 =
+* Move options under Settings in adminstration screens
+* Could not pics_only option unless checked in admin screen
+* Images with subpages_thumb were not displayed in some cases